oscarsaleta/P4/README.md

 # P4 (Polynomial Planar Phase Portraits)

+> Check <a href="https://github.com/oscarsaleta/P4-binaries/releases">the release page</a> to download the latest version of the compiled binaries for your system.

 ## Description

 P4 is a software that is able to draw the planar phase portrait for any polynomial differential system on the Poincaré or Poincaré-Lyapunov compactified planes.